mfarache/jekyll-now/_posts/2018-10-28-Micronaut-Functions.md

 }
 ```

-One IMPORTANT warning to readers trying to implement their own Micronaut functions using POJO objects.
+One very important warning for those like me who dare to implement their own Micronaut functions using Inmutable POJO objects.

 I scratched my head for a long time till I found the source of weird behaviour when working with inmutable POJOS, i.e without setters and always prefering usage of constructors with parameters.

 So there are two possible approaches.

 + The initial one was kind-of-obviuos, just adding default constructor both in your request (TicketCostRequest) and response (TicketCostRequest) objects.
 Once added the test worked like a charm.

-+ However again using the Gitter channel Graeme was helpful reminding me that in case I want to use Inmutable objects we need to add  @JsonCreator to map the constructor.
++ Graeme Rocher was helpful as usual in the Gitter channel, kudos to you! .
+He reminded me that in case I want to use Inmutable objects we need to add  @JsonCreator to map the constructor.
 So eventually I opted by that approach.
 See an example below on how my Request POJO looks like.

 ```java
 public class TicketCostRequest implements Serializable {